VishalRao/StyleGuide/CodeReviews.md

 DOC - javadoc or header doc needed

-SUG - suggestion, not required for approval
+SUGG - suggestion, not required for approval

+REQ - change is absolutely required for approval, not necessarily a BUG

 ALT - alternative way you could have coded this, just sayin'

 BUG - the way it's coded has a glaring bug

+TYPO - typo or spelling error

+FMT - formatting can be improved for readability

+NAME - naming could be better

+NICE - call out a good piece of code